 Water is so important for every part of your body to function.
-If you become dehydrated, it stops the various systems in your body can stop working properly and you may become more prone to kidney stones and urinary tract infections (UTI’s).
+If you become dehydrated, the various systems in your body can stop working properly and you may become more prone to kidney stones and urinary tract infections (UTI’s).

 The kidneys are responsible for many important processes that take place continuously in your body to keep you alive.

 They filter your blood to remove waste products and excess fluid, as well as regulate the levels of salt, potassium and acid in your body.